DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 *Parameters* is optional header, that common used for a debugging information.
 This header consists of several fields of one of eight predefined types.
 In these fields, you can specify the exact route, register routers traveled by the packet, place security data or time stamps.

-Since the number of subfields in the parameter field can be arbitrary, several zero bytes must be added at the end of the header to align the packet header with a 32-bit boundary.
+Since the number of fields in the *parameters* header can be arbitrary, several zero bytes must be added at the end of the header to align the packet header with a 32-bit boundary.

 ---